What is TheSu XML?

 Propositions are abstract ideas that multiple theses represent.
 Unlike theses, which are linked to specific text spans in sources, propositions exist independently as abstract concepts.
 They enable comparative analysis by linking multiple statements that express essentially the same core idea, even when those statements appear in different sources, contexts, or time periods.

 Each proposition includes a paraphrase describing the abstract idea, and can be classified thematically with macro-themes and micro-themes, just like theses.
 Propositions can also contain sequences for procedural ideas (such as abstract recipe models).
-By linking theses to propositions, researchers can track how ideas vary in their details, presentation, use, or support throughout a text or corpus, revealing patterns of intellectual transmission and transformation.
+Linking theses to propositions makes it possible to track how ideas vary in their details, presentation, use, or support throughout a text or corpus, showing patterns of intellectual transmission and transformation.

 Examples